ilgrosso/batch-rest-poc/README.md

 Inspired by [OData 4.0's Batch requests](http://docs.oasis-open.org/odata/odata/v4.0/os/part1-protocol/odata-v4.0-os-part1-protocol.html#_Toc372793748), this PoC shows how to handle a batch request composed by a sequence of REST requests.

+## Batch requests

+The batch request MUST contain a Content-Type header specifying a content type of `multipart/mixed` and a boundary specification as defined in [RFC2046](https://tools.ietf.org/html/rfc2046).

+The body of a batch request is made up of a series of individual requests, each represented as a distinct MIME part (i.e. separated by the boundary defined in the `Content-Type` header).

+The service MUST process the requests within a batch request sequentially.

+An individual request MUST include a `Content-Type` header with value `application/http` and a `Content-Transfer-Encoding` header with value `binary`.

 ### Sample request
+This contains:
+1. user create, with XML payload
+1. user update, with JSON payload
+1. role delete (no matching REST endpoint for that is available, on purpose)
+1. user delete

 _Note that ^M represents CR LF_

 ```